Made2Flex/Mr._Clean/README.md

 ## 📄 License

-Distributed under the MIT License.
-See `LICENSE` for more information.
+Distributed under the MIT License. see the [LICENSE](LICENSE) file for details.

 ## 🙌 Acknowledgments